 9. Nurture your gut.

-Gut balance is the root of wellness, and among the many benefits of gut microbial health are uplifted mood, reduced stress, lower perception of pain, and improved levels of important hormones and neurotransmitters—with the end result being better overall sleep!17,18,19,20
+Gut balance is the root of wellness, and among the many benefits of gut microbial health are that it supports uplifted mood, reduced stress, lower perception of pain, and healthy levels of important hormones and neurotransmitters—with the end result being great quality sleep!17,18,19,20

-Give your gut some sleep boosting TLC with a diet rich in prebiotic plant foods (preferably organic) in their natural state—and by avoiding processed foods, refined sugar, GMOs, and artificial additives, all of which could harm your delicate microbiome.
-Supplementing with a high quality, time-released probiotic like PRO-15 ensures that your microbial community is continually being fortified with beneficial strains.
+Give your gut some sleep support with a diet rich in prebiotic plant foods (preferably organic) in their natural state—and by avoiding processed foods, refined sugar, GMOs, and artificial additives, all of which could harm your delicate microbiome.
+Supplementing with a high quality, time-released probiotic like PRO-15 ensures that your microbial community is continually being replenished with beneficial strains.

 Additionally, because even with an excellent diet it can be difficult to get enough prebiotic fiber to properly nourish your friendly flora, consider sprinkling some organic prebiotic powder into your oatmeal, smoothies, or morning coffee.
 Finally, since antibiotics wipe out your microbial good guys along with unwanted organisms, try to only use these medications when you truly need them to get well.